emreozturanli/emreozturanli/README.md

-# Hello there it is really nice to see you!!!!! 😎
+# Hello there!!!
+It is really nice to see you!!!!! 😎

 - 👋 I’m Emre
 - 👀 I’m interested in Web Development